FunixG/StreamLabs-Charity-OBS/README.md

 # SL Charity API tracker
-Repo to track donnations for streamers who participate at the SPA event the 19 and 2à june 2021
+Track donations on Streamlabs charity platform, used to see amounts raised for streamers and global

 #Start
 - To launch the project please use\